eprbell/rp2/README.md

 * The author of RP2 is not a tax professional, but has used RP2 personally for a few years.

 ### How RP2 Operates
-RP2's has been designed to provide expressive primitives that can be used as building blocks for most tax scenarios.
-As such, complex tax events can be described with patterns, built on top of these primitives (see the [FAQ list](https://github.com/eprbell/rp2/tree/main/docs/user_faq.md#tax-scenarios) for examples).
+RP2's has been designed with expressive primitives that can be used as building blocks for most tax scenarios: complex tax events can be described with patterns, built using these primitives (see the [FAQ list](https://github.com/eprbell/rp2/tree/main/docs/user_faq.md#tax-scenarios) for examples).

 RP2 treats virtual currency as property for tax purposes, as per [IRS Virtual Currency Guidance](https://www.irs.gov/newsroom/irs-reminds-taxpayers-to-report-virtual-currency-transactions).